Ask a Professor: Georgia’s NPs and the Fight for Full Practice Authority

 Prior to accepting her full-time appointment at Mercer, Dr. Bennett held an adjunct clinical faculty position in the College and also provided guest lectures.

-Dr. Bennett was interviewed for an update to this article in April 2024.
+Dr. Bennett was interviewed for updates to this article in April 2024 and June 2025.

 The State of Play for NPs in Georgia